system76/docs/_articles/terminal-basics.md

 ---
 layout: article
-title: Linux Terminal Basics
+title: Learn Linux Terminal Basics
 description: >
   Linux offers users a lot of flexibility.
-There's always more than one way to complete a task, and the terminal is one of them.
+There's always more than one way to complete a task, and using the terminal is one of them.

 keywords:
   - Linux